GutzMan/Python-Interactive-Programming/README.md

 "Stopwatch" http://www.codeskulptor.org/#user40_jEPpJVbYsAx0WBD.py

 Buttons for your stop watch can be found on the left of the interface.
-The object of the game is to stop the watch on an a whole second (1.0, 2.0, 11.0) you can see you score on the top right if the interface.
+The object of the game is to stop the watch on a whole second (1.0, 2.0, 11.0) you can see you score on the top right if the interface.

 "Pong" http://www.codeskulptor.org/#user40_jEPpJVbYsAx0WBD.py